IMPACT4Mech/continuous-time_data-driven_control/README.md

 **Main files:**

+- _canonical.m_: MATLAB function that computes the multivariable controller canonical form of a pair (A, B).

 - _indices.m_: MATLAB function that computes the controllability indices of a pair (A, B).

-- _canonical.m_: MATLAB function that computes the multivariable controller canonical form of a pair (A, B).
+- _stabilize.m_: MATLAB function that computes a stabilizing gain from a dataset.

 **ecc2025**: folder containing the MATLAB code for the numerical examples of the paper:
 > A. Bosso, M. Borghesi, A. Iannelli, G. Notarstefano, A. R. Teel, "Derivative-Free Data-Driven Control of Continuous-Time Linear Time-Invariant Systems."
 2025 European Control Conference (ECC).